engineerbekir/Object-Detection-with-Detectron2-and-MobileNet-SSD/README.md

 Mobilenet SSD is an object detection model that computes the output bounding box and class of an object from an input image.
 This Single Shot Detector (SSD) object detection model uses Mobilenet as the backbone and can achieve fast object detection optimized for mobile devices.

 ## DETECTRON2
-- Detectron2 is Facebook's new vision library that allows use to easily us and create object detection,instance segmentation, keypoint detection and panoptic segmentation models.
+- Detectron2 is Facebook's new vision library that allows use to easily use and create object detection,instance segmentation, keypoint detection and panoptic segmentation models.